MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-business-continuity-disaster-recovery.md

 ## Service protection and business continuity

-This section describes how to improve the overall high availability (HA) and disaster recovery (DR) of your Oracle workload on Azure IaaS by implementing service protection and business continuity considerations.
+This section describes how to improve the overall high availability (HA) and disaster recovery (DR) of your Oracle workload on Azure IaaS by implementing service protection and business continuity (BC) considerations.

-Incorporate the following recommendations to improve architectural redundancy, ultimately maximizing the amount of time that your service is available.
+Incorporate the following recommendations to improve architectural redundancy and, ultimately, maximize the amount of time that your service is available.
 Aim to minimize service downtime due to planned outages, such as patches, updates, and upgrades, and unplanned outages, such as failures.
 Use Azure and Oracle capabilities to improve your recovery from geography-wide failures.

 Azure provides many options for the high availability of individual components in an Oracle on IaaS architecture.
 For example, you can: